 Skills are ability-dependent: you cannot advance beyond a certain level in a skill without advancing the underlying ability first.
 Then you can add more skill points.
 There are two types of skills, Normal Skills (Skills of the Body, Skills of the Soul) which are necessary for many game challenges, and Sideline Skills, which are optional crafting skills.

 These are the Normal Skills: Acrobatics, Animal Lover, Barehanded Fight, Bargain, Combat Tactics, Communication, Contraptions, Healing, Large Melee Weapons, Lockpick, Magical Knowledge, Musical Knowledge, Stealing, Psionics, Ranged Weapons, Scholarly Knowledge, Small Melee Weapons, Sneak, Swim, Traps.

 The Sideline Skills require both XP and training.
 They yield saleable items or buffs.
 The Sidelines are Alchemy, Fishing, Herbalism, Junk Art, Mining, Panning, Ragpicker.

 The player can develop the henchman's skills and abilities, except for the crafting skills which are for the PC alone, and thus manipulate the whole party.

-There are six playable races: human, elf, dwarf, gnome, halfling, half-orc.
+There are two playable races: human and dwarf.
 They have different starting abilities due to their race, but after that they have no limits on development.
-Size will make a difference in weapons they can use.
+Currently, it is very unlikely we can add more races.